fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/06.Lab 6 - Web API Design And Architecture/Lesson.md

 IoC container or in some references Dependency Injection (DI) is a pattern used commonly through many business applications to inject necessary dependencies (usually services) into classes requiring these dependencies.

-**ASP.NET** framework provides developer with build in DI container in which developer can define custom services with one of three lifetime scopes:

-- **Singleton:** lifetime of service is through lifetime of application
-- **Scoped:** lifetime of service is scope of one request, so for each request new service will be created
-- **Transient:** each time service is requested, new instance is created

 ## **Clean architecture**

 Clean Architecture is a way of organizing your application so that the core business logic is completely independent from external concerns like databases, UI frameworks, or third-party services.
 The idea is to keep the most important code—the Domain—safe, stable, and reusable.
 Clean architecture is primarily architecture of backend part of application.
 Key idea: dependencies always point inward toward the Domain.